0tv0renakniga/ds_masters/dsc_207/module_1/mod_1_quiz.md

 ✅ Python is used as "glue language"
 ⬜ Python is the only language that supports data science
 ⬜ Python is compiled language

+<strong>Explanation:</strong>
+Python's popularity in data science stems from its extensive ecosystem of specialized libraries (NumPy, pandas, scikit-learn, etc.), its open-source nature making it accessible, its widespread adoption in the field, and its versatility in connecting different tools and languages as a "glue language."
+Python is an interpreted language, not compiled, and while popular, it's certainly not the only language used in data science (R, Julia, and SQL are also widely used).
 </details>

-**Explanation:** Python's popularity in data science stems from its extensive ecosystem of specialized libraries (NumPy, pandas, scikit-learn, etc.), its open-source nature making it accessible, its widespread adoption in the field, and its versatility in connecting different tools and languages as a "glue language."
-Python is an interpreted language, not compiled, and while popular, it's certainly not the only language used in data science (R, Julia, and SQL are also widely used).

 ## Question 6
 **As per the video, what are some of the reasons for Netflix to adopt Jupyter Notebooks? (select all that apply)**